CLI Reference nfltr

 nfltr keys — API Key Management

-Manage API keys offline (reads/writes the key file directly, no running server required).
+Manage API keys offline (reads/writes the server-side key file directly, no running server required).
+This is an admin tool — run it on the machine where the server stores its key file.

 nfltr keys <command> [flags]